Azure/azure-functions-durable-extension/docfx/articles/overview.md

 The above function is what you might describe as an "eternal orchestration" - i.e. one that starts and never ends.
 It starts with some input value `counterState`, waits indefinitely for a message called `operation`, performs some logic to update its local state, "restarts" itself by calling `ctx.ContinueAsNew`, and then awaits again indefinitely for the next operation.

 ### Pattern #5: Human Interaction and Timeouts
-Many types of process automation often need to involve some kind of human interaction.
+Many types of process automation often needs to involve some kind of human interaction.
 The tricky thing about involving humans in an automated process is that people are not always as highly available and responsive as cloud services.
-These automated processes must account for this, and often do so using timeouts and compensation.
+These automated processes must account for this, and often do so using timeouts and compensation logic.

 One example of a business process which involves human interaction is an approval process.
 One could imagine a system where a manager must approve an expense report that exceeds a certain amount.
 If the manager does not approve within 72 hours (maybe they went on vacation), then an escalation processes kicks in to get the approval from someone else (perhaps the manager's manager).